Welcome to Kendal Oral History

 The Kendal Oral History Group is made up of a small group of volunteers who undertake the recordings, transcriptions and other activities.
-Currently the archive contains over 340 recordings with people born from the 1880s.
+Currently the archive contains almost 450 recordings with people born between the 1880s and 1980s.

 Further information on the Kendal Oral History Group materials and how to use them is available on the Archive webpage.

 Our most recent Get Together was held in April 2022 and was attended by 30 respondents and their guests.
 A superb display of extracts and photographs was put together by Sylvia Kelly and her colleagues from the Kendal Local Studies Library.

 The photographs above were taken by Robert Wilson

 Kendal Oral History Group is committed to preserving the privacy of those people we interview or have interviewed in the past.
 Personal details of all interviewees are deposited with Cumbria Archive Service and will remain closed for at least 80 years after the date of interview.

 We use the names of people we have interviewed but only when they have specifically given permission for us to do this.
 We never pass on personal or contact details to a third party.